BlackBeltTechnology/pandino/README.md

 An OSGi - lite framework for JavaScript runtimes.

-## Motivation

-Currently we are living in a world of ever-growing dependencies in our projects.
-We are piling up tools from left to right achieve functionality necessary to deliver projects.

-Some of our dependencies are meant to solve build pipeline-related tasks, some to solve bundling and splitting up projects based on feature islands, a.k.a.: micro-frontends, etc...

-The goal of Pandino is to provide a dynamic runtime for the JavaScript platform, while eliminating or at least reducing the need of bundlers or other tools to manage dependencies, or decoupling of functionality.

-Although we are calling Pandino a "framework", it's only actually warranted in a sense where it provides best practices and guidelines how you can integrate with / into it, but it's not exclusive in a sense where it can be actually used as a side-car library for partial functionality.

 ## Inspiration

 Pandino is inspired by the [OSGi](https://www.osgi.org/resources/what-is-osgi/) framework originally created for Java.